eclipse/steady/CONTRIBUTING.md

 1. You must be aware of the Apache License (which describes contributions) and **agree to the Contributors License Agreement**.
 This is common practice in all major Open Source projects.
 To make this process as simple as possible, we are using *[CLA assistant](https://cla-assistant.io/)* for individual contributions.
 CLA assistant is an open source tool that integrates with GitHub very well and enables a one-click-experience for accepting the CLA.
 For company contributers special rules apply.
 See the respective section below for details.
 2. There are **several requirements regarding code style, quality, and product standards** which need to be met (we also have to follow them).
 The respective section below gives more details on the coding guidelines.
 3.  **Not all proposed contributions can be accepted**.
 Some features may e.g. just fit a third-party add-on better.
-The code must fit the overall direction of the open-source vulnerability management tool and really improve it, so there should be some "bang for the byte".
-For most bug fixes this is a given, but major feature implementation first need to be discussed with one of the open-source vulnerability management tool committers <!--(the top 20 or more of the [Contributors List](https://github.com/SAP/openui5/graphs/contributors))-->, possibly one who touched the related code recently.
+The code must fit the overall direction of the open-source vulnerability assessment tool and really improve it, so there should be some "bang for the byte".
+For most bug fixes this is a given, but major feature implementation first need to be discussed with one of the open-source vulnerability assessment tool committers <!--(the top 20 or more of the [Contributors List](https://github.com/SAP/openui5/graphs/contributors))-->, possibly one who touched the related code recently.
 The more effort you invest, the better you should clarify in advance whether the contribution fits: the best way would be to just open an enhancement ticket in the issue tracker to discuss the feature you plan to implement (make it clear you intend to contribute).
 We will then forward the proposal to the respective code owner, this avoids disappointment.

 ### Contributor License Agreement

-When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that is applied to the open-source vulnerability management tool itself.
+When you contribute (code, documentation, or anything else), you have to be aware that your contribution is covered by the same [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0) that is applied to the open-source vulnerability assessment tool itself.
 In particular you need to agree to the Individual Contributor License Agreement, which can be [found here](https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8).